- Brand: TrintellixGeneric: Vortioxetine Tablets

 - How Do I Get My Sciatic Nerve to Stop Hurting?Source: MedicineNet

-The sciatic nerve is the largest nerve in the body.
+The sciatic nerve is the largest in the body.
 It’s rooted in the lower back and extends through the buttock, providing nerve endings through the leg.
-Sciatica or sciatic nerve pain starts in the lower back, radiates down the leg.
-It can be caused by a disk herniation or rupture in the spinal column or other types of nerve impingement.
+Sciatica or sciatic nerve pain starts in the lower back and radiates down the leg.
+It can be caused by a disc herniation or rupture in the spinal column or other types of nerve impingement.

 Bipolar disorder, or manic depression, causes symptoms of mania and depression.
-Read about bipolar disorder types, treatment, medications, and causes of this mental illness.
+Read about bipolar disorder in children, teens, adults, types, treatment, medications, and causes of this mental illness.

 - FibromyalgiaSource: MedicineNet